 Should you include online video in your online marketing toolbox in 2020?
 If you are working to build your Search Engine Optimization – also known as SEO – credibility and organic search rankings we always recommend using online mp4 videos as a component of your digital marketing strategy.
-With responsive web design strategies and faster hosting solutions, including video in your web design is a no brainer for any knowledgable web designer.
+With responsive web design strategies and faster hosting solutions, including video in your web design is a no-brainer for any knowledgeable web designer.

 Online video delivers!

 Online video is being viewed by millions, Facebook claims 500 million viewers watch video on their platform each day.
 85% of U.S. internet viewers watch online videos.
 YouTube has over 1 billion users which represents 1/3 rd., of all internet users.
 If you are an e-commerce store, online video helps convert viewers into buyers, with 64% of consumers who watch social media videos will make a purchase online.
 The most compelling stat for marketers who are on the fence about using video, marketers who use video grow revenue 49% faster than non-video users.

 Still not convinced you should use video?
 View our post “10 reasons to include video in your Digital Strategy”.
 Consider these Do’s and Don’t when creating online videos for your brand.

 Do: Develop a video strategy and stay on strategy and task.

 Don’t: Don’t mix your business brand strategy with your personal.
 Everybody loves a crazy cat video, but save it on your personal online platforms.

 Do: Assess your hardware needs.
 Will videos made on a cellphone with quality cameras work for your needs?